 There are thousands of open source security tools with both defensive and offensive security capabilities.
 The following are 10 15* essential security tools that will help you to secure your systems and networks.
 These open source security tools have been given the essential rating due to the fact that they are effective, well supported and […]

-If you are installing OpenVAS into an Ubuntu virtual machine I suggest adding as much CPU as you can as this will speed up your scan times.
+If you are installing OpenVAS into a Ubuntu virtual machine I suggest adding as much CPU as you can as this will speed up your scan times.
 A suggested minimum is 8GB of RAM and 4 cores.
-An interesting new feature mentioned in the latest release is the development towards build a distributed system for […]
+An interesting feature mentioned in the latest release is the development towards building a distributed system for large […]